The Art Of Persuasion: What It Is And How To Practice It

 - Social Inadequacy.
 Those who consider themselves socially inadequate tend to be more easily persuaded.
 Even if they're no more socially inept than others, the fact that they see themselves that way leads them to place the burden of conversation on the person they're interacting with.
 This makes it easier for that person to persuade them without challenge.

 Now that you know some factors to consider before attempting to persuade someone, let's explore the process of persuasion.

 Getting the Right Introduction

 It is extremely difficult to convince a stranger of something.
-For instance, salespeople hate cold calling because they never know the type of person they're dealing with on the other end.
-They don't know their values, preferences, or whether they belong to a group that is opposed to what/how they are selling.
-Just as importantly, the person called doesn't know, and trust, the salesperson.
+For instance, salespeople hate cold calling because they never know what type of person they'll be dealing with on the other end of the phone.
+They don't know that person’s values or preferences, or whether they belong to a group that is opposed to what or how they’re selling.
+In fact, the one of the only things they do know is that the person called doesn't know, or trust, the salesperson.

 If you can get an introduction from a mutual friend or acquaintance, you have a much better chance of persuading someone to adopt your point of view.
 If you can't get an introduction, it helps to prepare yourself for anything before you attempt persuasion.
 This is where excellent listening and communication skills enter the picture.

 When you listen first, you gather the information you need to compose a personalized pitch that will make sense to the person you're trying to persuade.
 Savvy political candidates don't just show up at your door and start lecturing you.
 Instead, they typically ask some questions about your views to find a starting point for their persuasion.
 Pretty neat strategy, right?

 In addition to gaining information from listening, you create the impression that you value the other person and respect their beliefs.
 In turn, they're more likely to form a favorable opinion of you and listen to what you have to say.